JenilSojitra/math-pipes/projects/mathora/README.md

 ## Available Pipes

-The `math-pipes` library provides a variety of pipes organized by functionality.
+The `mathora` library provides a variety of pipes organized by functionality.
 Below is a detailed list of all available pipes, including descriptions and usage examples.

 ### Algebra